10 Comforting Bible Verses for the Death of a Loved One

 Re-framing Grief and Trouble

-Perhaps the greatest wonder of it all is that the King of the world is right beside me at the hospital bed.
+Perhaps the greatest wonder of it all is that the King of the world is right beside me in my pain.
 He’s with me as I mourn over the freshly displaced earth, tremble at each phone call, and struggle through the season.

-And all the while, he holds out nail-pierced hands, and he offers us peace.
+And all the while, he holds out nail-pierced hands and offers us peace.

 Peace in the midst of our sadness.